blublinsky/qiskitplayground/README.md

   image: "blublinsky1/qiskit:0.1"
   pvc: "claim-admin"
 ````
-If PVC is not defined, an internal Pod disk is used
+If PVC is not defined, an internal Pod disk is used.
+Note that without PVC all the notebooks will dissapear after the pod is deleted.
+If a PVC is used, all notebooks are stored there and will survive redeployment.

 Exposing operator UI, depends on where it runs.
 If running on OpenShift,
 a [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) is created for Playgrond.